Nebraska's individual state income tax rates range from 2.46% to 6.84%. Details on Nebraska taxes can be found in the tabbed pages below.

 Personal income tax

-Nebraska collects income taxes from its residents based on four income brackets.
+Nebraska collects income taxes from its residents based on 4 income brackets.

 For single taxpayers: